albidgy/FLIC/README.md

 --iso_thr2                (Isoforms reconstruction module) Minimum number of reads forming an isoform in
                           another replicate [default: 1]
 ```
+FLIC is based on the assumption that convergence of isoforms across replicates is extremely important for isoform reconstruction.
+In this regard, at least 2 replicates are required for the program to work correctly.

 As output FLIC provides reconstructed isoforms and genes in FASTA format along with pseudo-alignment of isoforms for each gene and annotation in GTF format.